AI/ML Projects of Robert J. Yates

 - Improved these models by adding wind speed features that we chose in our feature selection procedure through correlation to the generated power.

-- New ARIMAX and Locally Weighted Regression with Wind Speed models which had a quite reasonable performance improvement over ARIMA and Locally Weighted Regression and beat the benchmark method by almost a factor of 2.
+- New models, ARIMAX and Locally Weighted Regression with Wind Speed, had a quite reasonable performance improvement over original models, ARIMA and Locally Weighted Regression, and beat the benchmark method by almost a factor of 2.

 Social Network Analysis

 - Reference 1: C. Danescu-Niculescu-Mizil, G. Kossinets, J. Kleinberg, and L. Lee, “How opinions are received by online communities: a case study on Amazon.com helpfulness votes,” in Proceedings of the 18th international conference on World wide web, pp. 141–150, ACM, 2009.

 - Reference 2: G. Wang, S. Xie, B. Liu, and P. S. Yu, “Review graph based online store review spammer detection,” in Data Mining (ICDM), 2011 IEEE 11th International Conference on, pp. 1242– 1247, IEEE, 2011.

 - Data: “Web data: Amazon reviews” dataset available via the course website.
 The full dataset contains 34,686,770 reviews.